What causes a shank in golf?

-How many different ways can I shank the ball?
+How many different ways can I shank the golf ball?

 The toe shank happens when the ball strikes the toe of the golf club.
 This will result in an ugly shot to with the ball going right for right-handers and left for the left-handers.

-Did you know you can use lipstick on the club head, hit the ball then see the imprint of the ball?
+Did you know you can use lipstick on the clubhead, hit the ball than see the imprint of the ball?
 This will show you exactly where the impact is made.

 Your grip is crucial.
-When you swing, your want to have a relaxed but firm grip on the golf club.
+When you swing, you want to have a relaxed but firm grip on the golf club.

 You have to be in a good position in relation to the ball.
 Standing too close or far away will affect your shot.